Danielkis97/Sentiment-Analysis-of-Movie-Reviews-Using-Machine-Learning/README.md

 - **Model Performance Issues:**
   - **Scenario:** Lower-than-expected accuracy or incorrect predictions.
   - **Solution:** Check data preprocessing steps and consider experimenting with different models or hyperparameters.

+ ##  Evaluation Results
+Detailed evaluation results, including confusion matrices and performance metrics for both small and large datasets, can be found in the [Evaluation Results](RESULTS.md).

 ## Development Environment